-- CAPPED APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Index Fund Return by 1.5, up to the Maximum Total Return on the notes.
-The actual Maximum Total Return on the notes will be set on the pricing date and will not be less than 18% or greater than 22%.
-Accordingly, the maximum payment at maturity will not be less than \$1,180 or greater than \$1,220 for every \$1,000 principal amount note.
-Because the notes are our senior unsecured debt obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS We will pay you your principal back at maturity if the Final Share Price is not less than the Initial Share Price by more than 10%.
-If the Final Share Price declines by more than 10%, as compared to the Initial Share Price, for every 1% decline of the Final Share Price beyond 10%, you will lose an amount equal to 1% of the principal amount of your notes.
-Accordingly, at maturity you will receive a payment equal to at least \$100 for each \$1,000 principal amount note. - DIVERSIFICATION OF THE iSHARES® MSCI EAFE INDEX FUND The iShares® MSCI EAFE Index Fund is an exchange-traded fund of iShares Trust, which is a registered investment company that consists of numerous separate investment portfolios.
+- CAPPED APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Fund Return by 2, up to the Maximum Return on the notes.
+The actual Maximum Return will be set on the pricing date and will not be less than 22% or greater than 26% for a maximum payment at maturity that will not be less than \$1,220 or greater than \$1,260 for every \$1,000 principal amount note.
+Because the notes are our senior unsecured debt obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - · LIMITED BUFFER AGAINST LOSS We will pay you your principal back at maturity if the Final Share Price is not less than the Initial Share Price by more than 10%.
+If the Final Share Price is less than the Initial Share Price by more than 10% for every 1% that the Final Share Price is less than the Initial Share Price by more than 10%, you will lose an amount equal to 1% of the principal amount of your notes - DIVERSIFICATION OF THE ISHARES® MSCI EAFE INDEX FUND The iShares® MSCI EAFE Index Fund is an exchange-traded fund of iShares Trust, which is a registered investment company that consists of numerous separate investment portfolios.
 The iShares® MSCI EAFE Index Fund seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of publicly traded securities in the European, Australasian (Australian and Asian), and Far Eastern markets, as measured by the MSCI EAFE® Index, which we refer to as the Underlying Index.
 The Underlying Index is a free-float adjusted average of the U.S. dollar values of all of the equity securities constituting the MSCI indices for selected countries in Europe, Australasia and the Far East.
-For additional information about the Index Fund, see "The iShares® MSCI EAFE Index Fund" in the accompanying product supplement no. 39-A-VI. - CAPITAL GAINS TAX TREATMENT You should review carefully the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 39-A-VI.
-As described therein, we and you will agree to characterize and treat the notes for U.S. federal income tax purposes as "open transactions".
+For additional information about the Index Fund, see "Fund Descriptions The iShares® MSCI EAFE Index Fund" in the accompanying underlying supplement no. 1-I. - CAPITAL GAINS TAX TREATMENT You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 4-I. As described therein, we and you will agree to characterize and treat the notes for U.S. federal income tax purposes as "open transactions".
 Subject to the limitations described therein, and based on certain factual representations received from us, in the opinion of our special tax counsel, Sidley Austin LLP, it is reasonable to treat your purchase and ownership of the notes as "open transactions" for U.S. federal income tax purposes.
 Assuming this characterization is respected, your gain or loss on the notes should be treated as long-term capital gain or loss if you hold the notes for more than a year, whether or not you are an initial purchaser of notes at the issue price.
 However, the Internal Revenue Service (the "IRS") or a court may not respect this characterization or treatment of the notes, in which case the timing and character of any income or loss on the notes could be significantly and adversely affected.
-For example, the notes could be treated either as subject (in whole or in part) to the "constructive ownership transaction" rules of Section 1260 of the Internal Revenue Code of 1986, as amended (the "Code"), as discussed in the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 39-A-VI, or as "contingent payment debt instruments."
+For example, the notes could be treated either as subject (in whole or in part) to the "constructive ownership transaction" rules of Section 1260 of the Internal Revenue Code of 1986, as amended (the "Code"), as discussed in the section entitled "Material U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 4-I, or as "contingent payment debt instruments."